What's the difference?

 Healthy materials are good for the planet, too!
 But not all green products are healthy for people.

-Green building is focused on environmentalism and conservation, on the other hand, can be broken down into two subcategories: green and sustainable.
+The green homes movement is focused on environmentalism and conservation, which can be broken down into two subcategories: green and sustainable.

 Green building aims to reduce the impact a structure has on the environment from its construction and use.
 As a result, these types of buildings are often designed to be as energy efficient as possible.